tullo/high-performance-go/02-Performance-measurement-and-profiling.md

 ## 2.4.
 Collecting a profile

-The Go runtime’s profiling interface lives in the runtime/pprof package.
+The Go runtime’s profiling interface lives in the `runtime/pprof` package.

-runtime/pprof is a very low level tool, and for historic reasons the interfaces to the different kinds of profile are not uniform.
+`runtime/pprof` is a very low level tool, and for historic reasons the interfaces to the different kinds of profile are not uniform.

-As we saw in the previous section, pprof profiling is built into the testing package, but sometimes its inconvenient, or difficult, to place the code you want to profile in the context of at testing.B benchmark and must use the runtime/pprof API directly.
+As we saw in the previous section, pprof profiling is built into the testing package, but sometimes its **inconvenient, or difficult, to place the code you want to profile in the context of at testing.B benchmark and must use the `runtime/pprof` API directly**.

-A few years ago I wrote a small package, to make it easier to profile an existing application.
+A few years ago I wrote a small package, to make it **easier to profile an existing application**.

 https://github.com/pkg/profile